LD-Shell/LD-Shell/README.md

 # Hi 👋, I’m Dara

 ## 👨‍🔬 About Me
 I am a chemical engineering graduate student passionate about data science, computational tools, and machine learning.
-My focus is on leveraging these technologies to solve industrial challenges and drive innovation in chemical engineering.
+My focus is on leveraging these technologies to solve industrial challenges and drive innovation.

 ---